wren-lang/wren/doc/site/classes.markdown

     :::dart
     class Unicorn {
       prance() {
-        IO.print("The unicorn prances in a fancy manner!")
+        System.print("The unicorn prances in a fancy manner!")
       }
     }